RobertWeinmeister/dokuwiki-mermaid/README.md

         C-->D
     </mermaid>

-This allows to use the full feature set of Mermaid without interference from DokuWiki at the cost of not being able to use any functionality provided by DokuWiki.
+This allows to use the full feature set of Mermaid without interference from DokuWiki, albeit at the expanse of not being able to use any functionality provided by DokuWiki.

 ## Configuration and Settings